avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ==========================

 Aimec is a post-processing module to analyze and compare results from avalanche simulations.
-It enables the comparison of different simulations (with different input parameters variations for example) of the same avalanche (meaning using the same DEM and going down the same avalanche path) in a standardized way.
+It enables the comparison of different simulations (with different input parameters variations for example, or from different models) of the same avalanche (meaning using the same DEM and going down the same avalanche path) in a standardized way.

+In ``AvaFrame/avaframe/``, three different run scripts are provided that show examples on how to use the postprocessing module aimec can be used.
+These examples include:

+* full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations)
+* using aimec to compare the results of two different computational modules (for one simulation at a time)
+* using aimec to compare one result parameter (ppr, pfd, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations)

+Here is an example worflow for the full aimec analysis, as provided in ``runAna3AIMEC.py``:

 Inputs
 -------